loganeworth/password-generator-HW3/README.md

 ## Description

 The purpose of this project was to apply applicable learnings from class to finish source code of creating a password generator.
+From class I applied Javascript functions, if statements and for loops.

 ## Installation